pruthvisri2008-gif/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. Load the dataset and separate input and output variables.

-2.
+2. Initialize the slope and intercept with starting values.

-3.
+3. Iteratively update the slope and intercept using the training data until the model converges.

-4.
+4. Use the final slope and intercept to
 ## Program:
 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by:
+Developed by:Pruthvisri A
-RegisterNumber:
+RegisterNumber:25013683
 */

 import numpy as np